WebSMART Upgrades this week

 4. You will be prompted to enter the temporary passcode provided to you by ITS.
 VM will alert you that the passcode is expiring prompting you to enter a new passcode.
 Please remember this new passcode for future VM access.

-After the first time setup you only need steps 1-3 followed by the passcode you created during the first time setup.
+After the first time setup, you only need steps 1-3 followed by the passcode you created during first time setup.

 Important Notes: